Courtney Love

 Courtney Love in the film 'Sid and Nancy' (1986)

-However, in her next film, "Straight to Hell," Cox offered Courtney the leading female role of Velma.
+However, in her next film, "Straight to Hell," Cox offered Courtney the female lead role of Velma.
 She even appeared on Andy Warhol's talk show as an emerging film star.

 A shot from the film 'Straight to Hell'